nydkc/dkc-application/README.md

 ```

 The `run_local.sh` script will start a Google Cloud Datastore Emulator as well as the Google App Engine `dev_appserver` to run the DKC Application.
 It will automatically reload the code when changes are made.

+For initial setup, navigate to http://localhost:8000/datastore?kind=Settings.
+Once configured, navigate to http://localhost:8080 to view the DKC Application.